pinkfish/flutter_rtmppublisher/README.md

 (but not web).

 This means the API Is exactly the same as the camera and installation requirements are the same.
-The different is there is an extra API that is startStreaming(url) that takes an rtmp url and starts streaming to that specific url.
+The difference exists in an extra API that is startStreaming(URL), it takes an RTMP URL and starts streaming to that specific URL.

 For android I use [rtmp-rtsp-stream-client-java](https://github.com/pedroSG94/rtmp-rtsp-stream-client-java) and for iOS I use